anurag0713/SwiftFormGuard/README.md

 ### 2. Connect the TextField Outlet
 - In Interface Builder, select the `SFGInputField`.
-- Connect its `textField` outlet to the `UITextField` inside the stack view.
+- Connect its `textField` or `textView` outlet to the respective UI component inside the stack view.
+Note - Only one component can be added for each field.
+Otherwise you will get fatal error.

 ### 3. Create the Validator Instance
 In your view controller, declare an instance of `SwiftFormGuard`: